Here is a brief outline of the origins of Yoseikan

 As a direct result Vernon Bell redirected his efforts back towards the original Yoseikan system leaving behind the Wado Ryu / Shotokan blend & opting for a more Gojo Ryu / Okinawan influence over our Karate foundation techniques & kata, Whilst also promoting the Arts of Tenjin Ryu Jujitsu, Judo & Aikijutsu to his few remaining students.

-In 2001 Vernon C. F. Bell presented Chris Clarry with official documentation entrusting him with the duty of continuing the original Yoseikan linage, originally bestowed to Vernon Bell by the late Master Minoru Mochizuki, Via Henri Plee founder of the French Karate Federation.
+Vernon C. F. Bell in 2001 presented Chris Clarry with official documentation entrusting him with the duty of continuing the original Yoseikan linage, originally bestowed to Vernon Bell by the late Master Minoru Mochizuki, Via Henri Plee founder of the French Karate Federation.

 Dispite battling Cancer, Vernon bell continued over the next few years to do what he had always done, promote the Budo Arts, visiting Dojo’s of all styles, many of which had originated from the seeds he had laid back in the 1950‘s.